 Although violence occurs in all communities, it disproportionately affects low-income communities of color and especially black/African American boys and young men.
 In 2017, young black males were 13.7 times more likely to die from a firearm-related homicide than non-black males in Chicago.

-- Significant interconnectedness exists between all of the above highlighted key findings.
-Implementation strategies that address underlying causes of the health outcomes or multiple factors will be prioritized.
+Significant interconnectedness exists between all the above highlighted key findings.
+Implementation strategies that reach “upstream” to focus on prevention and underlying causes of health outcomes should be prioritized.